When thinking of locations for taking surf lessons, Maui is usually at the top of the list.

 The Best Surfing Spots on Maui

-If you’re interested in watching advanced surfers on potentially dangerous waves, you can watch from the cliffs of Honolua Bay on the upper west side or from the lookout point at Hookipa on the North Shore past Paia.
+If you’re interested in watching advanced surfers on potentially dangerous waves, you can watch from the cliffs of Honolua Bay on the upper west side or from the lookout point at Hoʻokipa on the North Shore past Paia.
 A few times per year, Peahi (AKA Jaws) will break perfectly.
-If you want to make the long trek to watch these waves from a far, park up top and walk it with good shoes.
+If you want to make the long trek to watch these waves from afar, park up top and walk it in good shoes.
 It’s a muddy experience, and we’ve heard of people paying thousands of dollars to get towed out of there.
 It’s a long walk, and you’ll still be far from the waves to view them, so it’s often best to stick to watching the big wave contests online.
 On that note, keep in mind that safety should be your number one concern EVEN when you’re just watching!
 Some visitors get a little too close to the cliffs and need rescuing.
 Many of these spots don’t have lifeguards either.

 On some occasions, these more popular Maui surf spots will run contests, in which the level of competition can be amazing to watch!
 That being said, some of the contests are closed to the general public, so check before making the trek.